 The activities seek to acquaint customers with employment and to develop and train them in skills required in the workplace.

 The Haavikko Training and Adult Education Centre provides training for employment granted as special care to disabled young people who have finished their basic education, as well as working adults.

 The aim of this training is to promote independence and growth into adulthood, familiarise and steer clients towards working life and provide housing training.
-Training for employment can include learning theoretical knowledge and skills and putting them into practice, for example.
-In addition to this, the training also involves practicing self-expression and interaction skills.
+Training for employment can include learning theoretical knowledge and skills and putting them into practice.
+In addition to this, the training also involves practising self-expression and interaction skills.